markhuot/synapse/README.md

 });
 ```

-Every configuration key is optional and by default Synapse will scan through all files run through vite for `php` tagged templates.
+Every configuration key is optional and by default Synapse will scan through all files run through Vite for `php` tagged templates.

 Lastly, you need to configure your HTTP handler.
 Within a Laravel application this is typically done in `resources/js/app.js` but any entrypoint will do.